arrlancore/nextjs-ssr-real-world-app-example/README.md

 - Clone this repo
 - `npm install` to install all req'd dependencies
-- `npm start` to start the local server (this project uses create-react-app)
+- `npm start` to start the local server

 ### Making requests to the backend API